 In July 2000 the Roping was moved to The San Antonio Rose Palace and the concert was dropped in favor of concentrating on what has become one of the best Team Roping competitions there is.
 By dropping the concert it has allowed George to concentrate on his roping, and as a fan I have to say that I like it better this way because it allows me to concentrate on the roping, enjoy George's efforts, and not be concerned about the concert.
 I love watching George and Bubba ride and rope.

 I attended the 25th Anniversary George Strait Team Roping Classic at the San Antonio Rose Palace and I can tell you it was a wonderful experience.
 The Team Ropers love the new site and George and family have done themselves proud.
 It's been improving every year, and I look forward the entire year to the annual event at the San Antonio Rose Palace.
 On March 9th and 10th of 2012 the 30th George Strait Team Roping Classic took place at the San Antonio Rose Palace.
 It was a sold out event!
+Every year is a sold out event.

 The Strait Brothers, Buddy and George